MatiasOS/writings/destructuring.md

 Let's start!

 ## Array destructuring
-In array destructuring each variable name on the array aps to the corresponding item at the same index on the destructured array.
+In array destructuring each variable name on the array maps to the corresponding item at the same index on the destructured array.

 This is our right side array.
 ```javascript